|Chair:||Vicki R. Melchior||Send Email|

 - System technology

 - Technology related to present and future distribution methods (discs, networks, electronic delivery)

-Signal processing and theoretical issues related to high resolution waveforms including bandwidth, sampling rate, filtering, dynamic resolution, spatial representation, etc.
+Signal processing and theoretical issues related to high resolution waveforms including bandwidth, sampling rate, filtering, time resolution, dynamic resolution, spatial representation, etc.

 Perceptual models and testing procedures permitting growth in the understanding and evaluation of high resolution audio, and of those parameters significant to waveform and equipment design.